-Bullock, Adrian and Andersson, Gerd and Höök, Kristina, et al. (2003) Towards tangibility in gameplay: building a tangible affective interface for a computer game.
+Bullock, Adrian and Andersson, Gerd and Höök, Kristina (2003) Towards tangibility in gameplay: building a tangible affective interface for a computer game.
 In: Fifth International Conference on Multimodal Interfaces (ICMI), 5-7 Nov 2003, Vancouver, British Columbia, Canada.

 Full text not available from this repository.